grafana/agent/docs/sources/flow/reference/components/loki.source.awsfirehose.md

 ## Exported fields

-`loki.source.awsfirehose` does not export any fields.
+`loki.source.aws_firehose` does not export any fields.

 ## Component health

-`loki.source.awsfirehose` is only reported as unhealthy if given an invalid configuration.
+`loki.source.aws_firehose` is only reported as unhealthy if given an invalid configuration.

 ## Debug metrics